morosebose/documentation_and_style_guide/documentation_and_style_guide.md

 A docstring becomes the special __doc__ attribute of its object, which can be retrieved for reference purposes.
 Taking the code above as an example, the command `print get_rounded_average.__doc__` yields the following output:

->Returns the average of the student scores rounded to two decimal places.
+>Returns the average of the student scores rounded to two decimal places. <br>
 >Returns None if the scores array is empty.

 #### Swift